UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

         ![Log Analytics workspace computers connected](images/azs-browser-log-analytics-workspace-computers-connected.png)

-    - Click *x VM Type COMPUTERS CONNECTED*.
+    - Click *`x` `VM Type` COMPUTERS CONNECTED*.
 This will bring up the logs for that specific VM type.

     - Change the time range to **Last 30 minutes**.

-9. Execute the following log query, passing in your `VM TYPE`:
+9. Execute the following log query, passing in your `VM Type`:

     - `Heartbeat | where OSType == "VMTYPE" | summarize arg_max(TimeGenerated, *) by SourceComputerId | top 500000 by Computer asc | render table`